ncrna/Yeskit.old/README.md

 ## How to cite

+Decoding Intracellular Pathogens of scRNA-seq experiments with PathogenTrack and SCKIT.

-Manual script has been submitted.
+The manuscript of the article has been submitted.